-The following chart holds in visual imagery the story I have been painting in words.
+This chart holds in visual imagery the story I have been painting in words.
+It shows us that cosmogenesis has had three forms of emergence:

-(Display the chart as a large cardboard visual or project it on a screen, and/or pass out a copy of it.)

-The Physical

-The Living

-The Human

-This chart shows us that cosmogenesis has had three forms of emergence:

-(1) The physical which I will call inanimate emergence,

-(2) The living which I will call conscious emergence, and

-(3) The human which I will call consciousness of consciousness emergence.
+- (1) The physical which I will call "inanimate emergence," - (2) The living which I will call "conscious emergence," and - (3) The human which I will call "consciousness of consciousness emergence."